Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 Alternatively, you can create your own custom data types to serialize and deserialize your digital twins.
 By specifying your properties and types directly, it requires less code or knowledge of the type for interaction.

-You can also retrive the application/json string payload from disk and pass it down to the client directly.
+You can also retrieve the application/json string payload from disk and pass it down to the client directly.

 ```java
 String payload = <Load the file content into memory>;